 Modifying the Disease Course

-The interferon beta medications (Avonex®, Betaseron®, Extavia® and Rebif®), Aubagio® (teriflunomide), Gilenya® (fingolimod), Tecfidere® (dimethyl fumarate), and Tysabri® (natalizumab) are approved by the FDA for use in relapsing forms of MS, which include those individuals who have transitioned to secondary-progressive MS but continue to have relapses.
-Therefore, a person who has been on one of the interferon medications during the initial relapsing-remitting phase of the disease will likely continue on it unless his or her physician feels that it is no longer doing an adequate job of controlling disease activity.
-At that time, the physician will likely recommend changing to Novantrone® (mitoxantrone), a chemotherapeutic agent: the only medication that has been approved by the FDA specifically for SPMS, as well as worsening relapsing MS.
+The interferon beta medications (Avonex®, Betaseron®, Extavia®, Plegridy® and Rebif®), Aubagio® (teriflunomide), Gilenya® (fingolimod), Lemtrada™ (alemtuzumab),Tecfidera® (dimethyl fumarate), and Tysabri® (natalizumab) are all approved by the FDA for use in relapsing forms of MS, which include those individuals who have transitioned to secondary-progressive MS but continue to have relapses and/or evidence of disease activity on MRI.
+Therefore, a person who has been on one of these medications during the initial relapsing-remitting phase of the disease will likely continue on it unless his or her physician feels that it is no longer doing an adequate job of controlling disease activity.
+At that time, the physician will likely recommend changing to another one of these medications or to Novantrone® (mitoxantrone), a chemotherapeutic agent that has been approved by the FDA specifically for SPMS, as well as worsening relapsing MS.

 Read more in The MS Disease-Modifying Medications (.pdf).